Integration Architecture¶

 Each transaction is committed at specific record time that is assigned by the synchronizer used to commit the transaction.

-Blockheight in BTC can be mapped to record time on the Global Synchronizer in Canton.
+Blockheight in BTC can be mapped to the record time of the Global Synchronizer in Canton Network.

 BTC UTXOs map to what are usually called active contracts in Canton.
 Every Canton contract carries data of a specific Daml template type.
 For ease of understanding, we often refer to active contracts as “UTXOs” in this guide.